 As DailyFinance.com puts it, “There is a misconception that Black Friday is the day to score major savings.
 In many cases, that is just not true.”
 So what can you do to avoid spending more money than you need on Black Friday?

 Knowing How to Shop on Black Friday

-Understand That Not Every Deal is a Doorbuster
+1. Understand That Not Every Deal Is a Doorbuster

-As usual, retailers will offer steeply discounted doorbuster deals this year to lure you in the door, but as we mentioned in last year’s Black Friday article, these are usually short-lived and are a small part of the store’s overall marketing plan.
+As usual, retailers will offer steeply discounted doorbuster deals this year to lure you in the door, but these are usually short-lived and are a small part of the store’s overall marketing plan.
 According to the Wall Street Journal, “Black Friday may be the best time to find incredibly deep discounts on some select items.
 But quantities are often limited, making the odds of getting those items slim.
 Retailers use the offerings to get people through their doors, even at the cost of losing money on the sale, in the hopes of drumming up business for other products that aren't priced at such steep discounts.”